Friday 21st May 2021 to

-For Estuary 2021, curator Gareth Evans has collected together ten short films from eight film makers responding to the festival’s themes of climate, imperial legacy and rebellion.
+For Estuary 2021, curator Gareth Evans collected together ten short films from eight film makers that responded to the festival’s themes of climate, imperial legacy and rebellion.

-All films that are part of The Telling Image will be live on this site from 22 May - 13 June.
+He grouped these ten films under the title of The Telling Image and they were all shown live from this site from 22 May - 13 June.

 "As I write these notes, the British government is looking to force through a new bill imposing ever-greater limits – and penalties - on peaceful protest across the country.
 It’s a bill prompted in part by their distaste for the mass actions in support of Black Lives Matter and Extinction Rebellion over the last 18 months, causes that have created huge mobilisations globally, the pandemic notwithstanding (itself a symptom of the ecological crisis, as the devastation of habitats encourages species-to-species transmission).
 Add into the mix the explicitly anti-colonial aspect of both movements and you have a truly intersectional convergence internationally, one that undoubtedly makes reactionary administrations uneasy.

 This film programme seeks – as does the wider Estuary 2021 festival – to think together about these urgent, shared concerns.
 As part of it, I have drawn together ten short films from eight makers (including one duo) to consider the problems we face and, implicitly or explicitly, to propose alternative ways of being in the world, arguing for structures that are more equal, just, environmentally gentle; more tender and supportive.